smartstore/Smartstore/README.md

 <p>&nbsp;</p>

 ## ASP.NET Core 6
-In this repository we are currently working hard on a cross-platform port of [Smartstore](https://github.com/smartstore/SmartStoreNET) to `ASP.NET Core 6`.
-For best code quality we decided to port **class by class** and adapt the existing code to the new environment.
-The porting is scheduled to be **completed by the beginning of the second quarter of 2022**.
-Once the first `ASP.NET Core` based release is published, Smartstore instances based on classic `ASP.NET MVC` can be upgraded seamlessly.
+This repository is a port of [Smartstore 4](https://github.com/smartstore/SmartStoreNET) - which is based on the classic .NET Framework 4.7.2 – to the new `ASP.NET Core 6` platform.

+Smartstore instances based on classic `ASP.NET MVC` can be upgraded seamlessly.
 To perform the upgrade, only the app files need to be replaced on your server - except for the `App_Data` directory - and **all data will be automatically transferred to the new system**.
-After the first public release in this repository upcoming development will only take place here.
+[Detailed information about installing or upgrading](https://github.com/zihniartar/Smartstore-Core-Installation-Linux-Windows) your shop can be found [here](https://github.com/zihniartar/Smartstore-Core-Installation-Linux-Windows).

 **Give our new repository a star** to stay up-to-date, get involved or just watch how we're doing.
 Learn all about the latest development, participate actively and last but not least, don't miss the day of release.

-**Important:** And once again... this project is currently under development and is **not yet suitable for use in production environment**.
-For production, use the latest stable release from [Smartstore.NET repository](https://github.com/smartstore/SmartStoreNET)..

 ## Highlights